contentful/storageroom-to-contentful.rb/README.md

   3. Import collections to Contentful.
   4. Import entries to Contentful.
   5. Publish all entries on Contentful.
+  6. Test credentials
 ```

+## Test credentials

+Before you start import the data, you can check if the credentials that you use are correct.
+To do that select action '6' from the menu.

 ##Step 1 - Export data from StorageRoom to JSON files: